ClickHouse/ClickHouse/docs/en/sql-reference/functions/rounding-functions.md

 **Arguments**

 - `expression` — A number to be rounded.
 Can be any [expression](../../sql-reference/syntax.md#syntax-expressions) returning the numeric [data type](../../sql-reference/data-types/index.md#data_types).
 - `decimal-places` — Decimal places.
-An integer number.
+An integer number (can be a column).
     - `decimal-places > 0` — The function rounds the number to the given position right of the decimal point.
 Example: `roundBankers(3.55, 1) = 3.6`.
     - `decimal-places < 0` — The function rounds the number to the given position left of the decimal point.
 Example: `roundBankers(24.55, -1) = 20`.
     - `decimal-places = 0` — The function rounds the number to an integer.
 In this case the argument can be omitted.
 Example: `roundBankers(2.5) = 2`.